I’ve been living in Italy for just over a month now. So far, life is nothing like what I had hoped it would be.

 By the time we arrived on April 20th, Italy was still fully locked down.

 What’s amazing to me is that despite feeling stir crazy and frustrated, Italians have not protested the lockdowns.

 It’s true that Italians really know how to enjoy life.
 In the face of COVID they have shown grit and determination to get back to doing just that, together. #andràtuttobene

 Our First Month of Living in Italy

-Our original plan was to get to Italy, visit with Paolo’s parents for a few weeks in Torino, then start house hunting in Tuscany near Florence.
+Our original plan was to get to Italy, visit Paolo’s parents for a few weeks in Torino, then start house hunting in Tuscany near Florence.
 To date, this still hasn’t happened.

 The lockdowns prevented movement between regions in Italy.
 So instead of house hunting in Tuscany, we spent our first month in Italy locked down with Paolo’s parents in Torino.
 During that time:

 - I’ve spent countless hours in front of my laptop, reworking my blog and writing, writing, writing.

 - Started working on a larger project I’ll share more about later.